So does drinking alcohol on a diet work?

 no more than 7 standard drinks per week, with no more than 3 of the 7 on any one day, for women

 no more than 14 standard drinks per week, with no more than 4 of the 14 on any one day, for men.

 Thus, it’s quite possible to add an additional 700 calories/week to your “diet,” if you are a moderate drinker.

 Over 52 weeks, that’s 36,400 calories (52 weeks x 700 calories/week = 36,400).
-Assuming you’re eating a healthy diet that has not counted the calories from alcohol and regularly exercise to burn the calories consumed in that healthy diet, you’ll gain about 10 pounds a year.
+At this rate, you’ll gain about 10 pounds a year.
 Yes, 10 pounds!
 (10 pounds, 4 ounces to be exact.)